Satin vs. Matte: Choosing the Right Sheen for Your Cabinet Finish

 Color Variations

-This cabinet is finished in our Autumn stain on rustic alder.
+This cabinet is finished in our cashew stain on rustic alder.
 Notice the light and dark areas?
 The inconsistencies are acceptable and would not be replaced as per the terms of our warranty.

 Knots and Color

-This cabinet is finished in our Driftwood stain on rustic alder.
+This cabinet is finished in our Montana stain on rustic alder.
 Some would prefer to have more knots or to have knots in other locations than near a door profile or a possible hardware location.
 Remember that we are unable to control knot placement or amount.

 Rustic hickory cabinet